Coworkers Who Talk Too Much – How to Handle Someone who Rambles On

 How do you handle coworkers who talk too much and don’t get their work done?
 Studies show that excessive workplace chatter can be harmful–moreso than you might think.
-Should you reassign them to roles that don’t entail talking?
+In light of this, should you reassign them to roles that don’t entail talking?
 Provide a financial incentive to hit their work goals, thereby incenting them not to talk as much?
 Have a coaching session with them?
-We’ll explore 3 approaches and their pros and cons.
-You’ll learn the best approach for dealing with coworkers who talk too much, and be all set to deal with it when the challenge surfaces.
+In this case study, we’ll explore 3 approaches and their pros and cons.
+You’ll learn the best approach for dealing with coworkers who talk too much, and be ready to deal with it when the challenge surfaces.

 You are a mid-level manager at an inventive company that develops apps and other tools in finance and accounting.
-You need a live person who can field questions from customers after new product launches.
+Your department needs a live person who can field questions from customers after new product launches.

 After a month on the job, you realize that Ramon is too good with people.
 His percentage of calls handled per hour is much lower than his predecessor.
 Friendly and talkative, Ramon simply spends too much time talking to each caller.
-You have mentioned this to Ramon, but it doesn’t seem to make a difference.
+And although you have mentioned this to Ramon, it doesn’t seem to make a difference.

 Someone Who Talks A Lot